aredn/documentation/arednGettingStarted/node_admin.rst

  :align: center

 SSID
-  A default SSID is provided, but you should change this value to a unique name that identifies the hotspot for potential users who will connect to it locally.
+  A default SSID is provided, but you should change this value to a unique name that identifies the hotspot to potential users who will connect to it locally.

 Channel
   Click in the field to the right to select a valid wifi channel.
 You are responsible for using a channel that complies with your region's wifi requirements (for example, FCC Part 15).